Divorce

 Get advice

-It’s always a good idea to get advice if you are considering either of these options, to check that they are right for you.
+It’s always a good idea to get independent financial advice if you are considering either of these options, to check that they are right for you.

 Ill health